Bronze Age necropolis of Byblos: Location

 Located 33 km north of Beirut, ancient Byblos/Gebal (modern name: Jbeil/Gebeil) lies south of the city's medieval center.
 It sits on a seaside promontory consisting of two hills separated by a dell.
 A 22 m deep well provided the settlement with fresh water.
 The highly defensible archeological tell of Byblos is flanked by two harbors that were used for sea trade.
 The entrances to the Bronze Age necropolis of Byblos is located just outside the southern gate of the ancient acropolis.
 This area revealed a series of rock-cut tombs extending beneath the walls of the sacred precinct, towards the large temple complexes.

 History and excavation

+Byblos (Jbeil), a city listed as a UNESCO World Heritage Site since 1984, has been continuously inhabited since the Neolithic period _around nine thousand years.
+During the Middle Bronze Age (the second millennium BC), Byblos experienced intense commercial activity and cultural interaction with Ancient Egypt.

 The necropolis was uncovered during archaeological excavations begun in 2019.
 The discovery was made while researchers were investigating a previously unexplored area of the ancient acropolis of Byblos.
+From 2019 and for three consecutive years, excavations were carried out, in collaboration with the French archaeologist Julien Chanteau from the Louvre Museum.
 The underground tombs, known as hypogea, were carved into the soft rock and arranged both side by side and stacked vertically, connected by passages and staircases.
+The tombs were the subject of a documentary by Philippe Aractingi and Jonas Rosales, titled Lebanon, Secrets of the Kingdom of Byblos (Liban, les secrets du Royaume de Byblos), broadcast on Arte.